microsoft/WhatTheHack/999-SQLModernization/Student/Challenges/Challenge07.md

 2. Each team member has at least read-only access to the service.
 3. At least one data source has been registered and scanned.
 4. At least one data asset has been enriched with additional metadata (e.g. Description).
-5. At least one data asset has been tagged with a glossary term.

 ## Learning Resources
 * [Azure Purview](https://docs.microsoft.com/en-us/azure/purview/)